raygervais/raygervais.dev/content/posts/2020/01/migrating-to-a-jamstack-from-wordpress/index.md

   --addcontentimages=true
 ```

 The posts themselves downloaded into the output folder without a problem, but I did notice images would rarely download despite the correct arguments being provided.
 This was a two-stage problem that I was encountering, the first being very simple to remedy: SSL.
 My SSL Cert had expired on the site (_again, a reason why I'm so excited to move over to a modern platform_) which would cause the `HTTPS` requests to fail by the script's API dependency.
 Once I had a _then_ new SSL certificate, _some_ images downloaded correctly.
-Everytime I ran the script, the previous images would be overwritten with blank files (essentially, references waiting for data) and a new set of random images would be downloaded, often 5 or fewer.
+Every time I ran the script, the previous images would be overwritten with blank files (essentially, references waiting for data) and a new set of random images would be downloaded, often 5 or fewer.

 Resolving the second issue took me through a few hoops, with me ultimately creating a [bug](https://github.com/lonekorean/wordpress-export-to-markdown/issues/14) on GitHub to get some help and advice from `Lonekorean`.
 Before creating the ticket, I went through the networking instruments GoDaddy provides to ensure that my IP address wasn't being blacklisted (with the script doing constant API and web scraping calls, I was expecting my server to turn against me and declare my computer a DDOS attack bound to occur), and that WordPress wasn't aggressively blocking the script either.
 Checking these confirmed that I was on the right track, as the developer's response was: